11 Popular New Year’s Resolutions — and How to Make Money Achieving Them

 Picture this: You step on the scale in June and finally see your goal weight.

 Congratulations!
 But it gets even better.

 Imagine, you’re about to receive a generous check to spend on a celebratory outfit in your new size, stock up on household necessities or to stick into savings — all just for losing weight!

 It’s not a fantasy.
 If you wager on your own weight-loss commitment with HealthyWage, this could very well happen for you… as long as you stick to your guns and lose the weight.

 Just sign up for HealthyWage, set a goal weight and a timeframe to achieve it.
-Place a monetary bet on yourself, between $20 and $500 a month.
+Place a monetary bet on yourself, of at least $200 a month.

 Depending on how much weight you have to lose, how long you give yourself to do it and how much money you put on the table, you could win up to $10,000!

 After the decadence of the holidays, a lot of us are trying to get back to healthier eating habits.

 We know it sounds strange, but Ibotta will pay you cash for taking pictures of your grocery store receipts.

 Here’s how it works: